chadwikx/B2-Unraid-Backup/README.md

 This script is meant to be run after "Backup/Restore Appdata" on Unraid.

-Make sure it's installed in the same folder as your USB, LIBVIRT, and APPDATA directories.

 Zip, Encrypt, Date, and Upload to any B2 storage.

-Removes local files after run.
+rclone syncs from local archive which holds 30 days of files before deletion.